ESBenchmark/ESBench/docs/guide/getting-started.md

 ## Installation

-To support execution in different runtimes, ESBench needs to use the CLI instead of running the suite file directly. **ESBench CLI requires Node >= 18.19.0, which your benchmark code does not.**
+To support execution in different runtimes, ESBench needs to use the CLI instead of running the suite file directly.

+ESBench CLI requires Node >= 18.19.0, while the benchmark code has no restrictions (depending on the runtime).

 ::: code-group
 ```bash [npm]